vankessel/vankessel.github.io/_drafts/visualizing-complex-functions.md

 #### Video Here

 Similar to the last one but values are now doubled with angle, and are rotated clockwise with magnitude.
-This is fascinating.
 It appears that both the number of poles added or removed, and direction they are moved have something to do with the interpolation of each of these functions.

 ### Sine